April 11, 2017 – Senate Bill 5177, which requires long-term care workers be trained to recognize hearing loss, passed the House unanimously!

 Experience a loop

 Let’s Loop Seattle has helped bring loop technology to many Washington venues.
-For a list of looped locations in Washington, visit our Loops in Washington page, download our special guide, “Roadmap to a Looped Community” (updated April 2016), or our comprehensive comprehensive guide to looped locations in Washington State (updated August 2016).
+For a list of looped locations in Washington, visit our Loops in Washington page, download our special guide, “Roadmap to a Looped Community” (updated April 2016), our brochure, or our comprehensive comprehensive guide to looped locations in Washington State (updated August 2016).

 Washington State’s Office for the Deaf and Hard of Hearing (ODHH) has installed loops across the state.
 Check this list with loops and addresses to access State of Washington government services and assistance via a hearing loop.